 The Company acquired a 100% interest in the Roma Property in February 2021.
-The Project lies approximately 40 km north of the Ulu and Hood River Properties and encompasses 7,683 hectares of prospective and underexplored mineral claims within the High Lake Greenstone Belt.
-Following the acquisition of the claims, the Company now controls a district scale project in the region when combined with the Company's Ulu and Hood River Projects in the south section of the belt.
+The Project lies approximately 30 km north of the Ulu and Hood River Properties and encompasses prospective and underexplored mineral claims within the High Lake Greenstone Belt.